London fashion capital – Style City

 21st century fashion

-From the 80s to the early 21st century, London embraced its name as one of the ‘Big Four’ in fashion.
+From the 80s to the early 21st century, London the fashion capital embraced its name as one of the ‘Big Four’ in fashion.
 Alongside the other fashion capitals, New York, Paris and Milan it was attracting global attention.
 London Fashion Week was born in 1984 and has seen an amazing evolution.
 Early years attracted industry boffins and the fashion trade and now it is the fixture on many fashionistas and celebrities calendars.

-London fashion has created a sartorial genre of style compared to its European counterparts.
+london the fashion capital has created a sartorial genre of style compared to its European counterparts.
 Paris is known for its cultural beauty, Italy for its luxury labels and New York for its urban influence.
 Each city creates a unique and amazing collaborative system of trends, all complementing each other and embracing uniqueness.
 The city’s style and global fashion affirmation has created a centre for design excellence.
 Aspiring fashion designers want to be part of London’s fashion industry and many choose to learn skills from the best in fashion.
 London is a hub for creative and design courses with top universities and further education spots in the capital for budding designers.
 London Fashion Week is a great platform for designers and there are several other off-schedule events that can make a designers career.
 London is a city of style and will hold its standing in sartorial fashion for many years to come.